-Parallel Printer Connection
+Printer Connection

-This Notebook PC provides a Parallel port that allows you to connect inkjet/laser/dye printers and other Parallel printing devices.
-In addition, one or more USB printers can be simultaneously used on any USB port.
+This Notebook PC provides a parallel port that allows you to connect inkjet/laser/dye printers and other parallel devices.
+One or more USB printers can be simultaneously used on any USB port.

-Securing Your Notebook PC
+Securing Your Notebook PC (Optional)